romgrk/termrk/README.md

 ## Keybindings

-Because of the way term.js handles keystrokes, some keybindings aren't listed in the usual way.
+~~Because of the way term.js handles keystrokes, some keybindings aren't listed in the usual way.~~ Keybindings work fine with the latest published patch, waiting for feedback.

 #### workspace
 - `alt-space` : toggle terminal panel
+- `ctrl-alt-space` : create terminal

 #### inside terminal (might be broken)